 Before my move to China, Beijing was the place I wanted to live.
 Extensive research on InterNations is the reason I was convinced there was THE place to be.
-Since I was changing my world completely, moving from one end of the world to the other, why not do it well?
+Since I was completely changing my entire life, moving from one end of the world to the other, why not do it well?
 BLCU still is the school of my choice, that hasn’t changed… but… I don’t want to live there anymore!
 Why is that?
 Well, winters in Beijing are the worst!
+Sure, I had read about the harsh winters online, but absolutely nothing in the world could have prepared me for the actual Beijing weather!

-Upon my arrival in China, word reached us we would be travelling to Beijing (北京) during winter vacation.
+Upon my arrival in China, word reached us we would be traveling to Beijing (北京) during winter vacation.
 I was super excited!
 I was very disappointed when I was sent to Fujian (福建), but at least I was in China.
-One step closer to my desired destination.
+That meant I was one step closer to my desired destination: BLCU!
 Travel within China is another thing I am looking forward to, so I was super excited when another city was added to our itinerary.
 Harbin (哈尔滨) Ice Wonderland is a major attraction.
 Millions of tourists from all over the world go there for this big festival.
 Don’t even get me started on the winter in Harbin, I’ll get to that soon.

 Beijing is HUGE, modern and impressive, but I don’t want to live there.